Committed to Helping You Get Your Medicine

 How do I enroll in XOLAIR Access Solutions?

-- You doctor fills out a form called the SMN.
+- You doctor fills out the Prescriber Service Form.
 You do not have to fill out anything on this form.

 - Your doctor sends both of these forms to XOLAIR Access Solutions.

 You do not need to do anything else, but your doctor does.
-He or she needs to submit a form called the SMN.
-The SMN tells us your doctor wants to treat you with XOLAIR.
-Make sure your doctor has sent us the SMN so you get help from us.
+He or she needs to submit a form called the Prescriber Service Form.
+This form tells us your doctor wants to treat you with XOLAIR.
+Make sure your doctor has sent us the Prescriber Service Form so you get help from us.

 My Health Plan Denied Coverage for XOLAIR